tayyabtahir143/LetsEncrypt-with-apache/README.md

     [root@TayyabsFedora ~]#

   * When opting for the DNS challenge to secure a wild-card SSL certificate, you'll have to configure Apache or Nginx settings manually post obtaining the certificates.
-  * With the DNS challenge, the "run" command isn't applicable; instead, you're limited to using the "certonly" command.
   * So we need to create the following 2 files.